 Finally, WindSys can combine the above functions and visualize through 3D graphs the operation of the system, as far as maximum annual energy production, cable cost and cable sizes are concerned, for a range of generator airgaps, distances and cable sizes, enabling a feature full system overview, useful for both scientific and installation purposes.

-The results of the simulation’s validation, which has been feasible through a series of experiments both at the NTUA small wind turbine test site and at the NTUA lab facilities, will also be presented, together with a live demonstration of the NTUA WindSys tool for a range of test cases.
+The results of the simulation’s validation, which has been feasible through a series of experiments both at the NTUA small wind turbine test site and at the NTUA lab facilities, are also presented as part of the tool.